universeoftea/minecraft-serverscripts/README.md

 When the server is running, the serverconsole can be reached by executing *screen -r -d -S minecraft-server*

+When the server starts it copies itself to $SERVERPATH/live from $SERVERPATH/static, this is intentional even though it adds on to startup and stopping times.
+This is so that servers that has a lot of RAM can mount $SERVERPATH/live as a tmpfs (virtual disk in RAM) to increase performance.
+This can be done by modifying /etc/fstab accordingly.
+Since this is an advanced OS modification, might not be possible on all systems, and ramdisk size might vary wildly, it is up to the administrator to do this manually.
+Do not do this unless you know how ramdisks and tmpfs in Linux works, it can make your OS unbootable!

 ### COPYRIGHT & LICENSE ###

     *minecraft* is not affiliated with this program.